 What is Tennis Elbow?

-Tennis elbow (also called lateral epicondylitis) isthe gradual degeneration of the tendon around the bony knob (lateral epicondyle) on the outer side of the elbow.
-It occurs when the tissue that attaches muscle to the bone becomes irritated.
-If any initial inflammation occurs, it will only be during the first week or so.
+Tennis elbow (also called lateral epicondylitis) is the gradual break down of the tendon around the bony knob (lateral epicondyle) on the outer side of the elbow.
+It occurs when the tissue that attaches muscle to the bone becomes irritated and somtimes inflamed.

-The most common symptom of tennis elbow is pain on the outer side of the elbow and down the forearm.
+Symptoms generally develop over time.
+The most common symptom of tennis elbow is pain or burning on the outer side of the elbow and down the forearm.
 You may have pain all the time or only when you lift things.
 The elbow may also swell.
 And it may hurt to grip things, turn your hand, or swing your arm.

 To prevent a flare-up after treatment, you may need to change the way you do some things.
 Gripping with the palm up, lifting heavy objects with both hands, or varying activities throughout the day will help reduce stress on the tendon.